xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/README.md

 ## Structure

-* The package [Robot_Control](Robot_Control/): A ROS package, implements the proposed approach, settings of the , and so on.
+* The package [Robot_Control](Robot_Control/): A ROS package, implements the proposed approach, experiment settings, and so on.

 * The package [Data_Analysis](Data_Analysis/): Analyze the data from experiment and user study, visualize the results.